bparanj/crystal/electronics/zettel/diode.md

 Analogy: A diode functions like a one-way valve in a water pipe.
 Just as the valve allows water to flow freely in one direction but blocks it in the reverse direction, a diode permits electric current to flow easily in the forward direction but impedes it in the reverse direction.

+PENDING

+This experiment is a variation of the existing LED experiment.
+Merge this with that.

 Example: To demonstrate diode behavior:

-a) Obtain a simple LED (Light Emitting Diode), a 220Ω resistor, and a 9V battery.
+a) LED (Light Emitting Diode), a 220Ω resistor, and a 9V battery.
 b) Connect the LED's anode (longer lead) to the resistor.
 c) Connect the other end of the resistor to the battery's positive terminal.
 d) Connect the LED's cathode (shorter lead) to the battery's negative terminal.